The X Factor (British TV series) series 9: Judges' houses and wildcards

 At the end of judges' houses, it was announced that each judge could bring back one further act back as a wildcard.
-The public then voted for which of the four wildcards would become the thirteenth contestant This left one judge with an extra act.
+The public then voted for which of the four wildcards would become the thirteenth act This left one judge with an extra act.
 Scherzinger chose Adam Burridge, Tulisa chose Amy Mottram, Barlow chose Christopher Maloney and Walsh chose Times Red.
 Maloney was revealed as the winner on the first live show on 6 October 2012.
 When the voting statistics were announced at the end of the series, Maloney was revealed to have received 63.5% of the vote to return, while Mottram received 17.8%, Times Red received 12.5% and Burridge received 6.2%.

 Acts

 The acts were announced during the episode broadcast on 30 September 2012.
 The winner of the wildcard vote was revealed on the first live show on 6 October 2012 as Christopher Maloney.
 The group GMD3 decided to change their name before the live shows, with viewers able to suggest names, and on 5 October, the day before the first live show, they announced their new name, District3.